gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 There is no authentication at the connection upgrade request.
 Authentication is deferred to the TLS Routing request so authentication remains the same as if there is no connection upgrade.

+#### 2 - Client source IPs

+The premise of the IP Pinning feature is to protect against hackers using comproised credentials from different locations.

+A hacker can easily modify a Teleport client with a fake IP in the "X-Forwarded-For" (XFF) if the Proxy service trusts this value without conditions.
+Remember the ALPN connection upgrade endpoint can embed all Teleport protocols in TLS routing requests, and the endpoint is publicly available regardless of whether the Proxy is behind a load balancer or not.

+To minimize this risk, the web APIs will only take client source IPs from XFF headers when `proxy_service.use_xff_headers` is explicitly set to true.
+Users have the responsibility to ensure that the Proxy service is indeed behind a layer 7 load balancer AND the load balancer is configured to set correct values in the XFF headers.

+Further more, only the last IP in the XFF header is taken in case a hacker injected a fake IP at the beginning.

 ### Performance